PAPERS, PRE-PRINTS, REVIEWS

 Biophysical Journal 2011 Jun 22;100(12):2865-74.
 PDF Abstract on Medline Supporting Info.

-(virally infected or cancerous) is important in triggering killer cell activation.
-In
+infected or cancerous) is important in triggering killer cell activation.
+In collaboration with Dan

 Chivers CE, Koner AL, Lowe ED, Howarth M.